.htaccess: 7 Useful Ingredients (Plus Bonus)

 ortext/html

 .
 (As far as I know the name of the directive is misleading—it specifies an encoding, not a character set.)
-It must be noted that when set, all affected files need to use the specified encoding.
+When set, the affected files use the specified encoding.
 This directive also takes precedence over other encoding definitions.Example that makes

 utf-8